 Inscription : In Loving Memory of CAROLINE JANE the beloved wife of ELIAS LAKE DUNN d March 27th 1908 aged 64 also ALBERT EDWIN son of the above Colour Sergt F Company Northumberland Fusiliers who died of enteric fever at Peshawar India May 18th 1908 age 32

 Above information from Cambridge Family History Society Survey

-This headstone, in the parish area of St Paul is intact, but many of the letters of the inscription are missing.
+This headstone, located 5 rows east of the west path, as it curves behind the lodge, in the parish area of St Paul is intact, but many of the letters of the inscription are missing.

 ‘In Loving Memory of Caroline Jane the beloved wife of Elias Lake Dunn